DEVELOPERS

 Install the GAFAIG SDK (recommended)

 Start with the versioned SDK.
-This is the ONLY recommended production integration path.
+This is the recommended production integration path for GAFAIG public governance trust distribution.
 All widgets, badges, and modals should be used through the SDK unless you have a specific advanced requirement.

 Recommended: Install SDK